ReyFScode/DSO-notes/Docker notes.md

 # **Dockerfile basics**
-Dockerfiles act as essential tools for building custom Docker images, providing a streamlined process for constructing tailored environments tailored to specific applications or services.
+Dockerfiles act as essential tools for building custom Docker IMAGES, providing a streamlined process for constructing tailored environments tailored to specific applications or services.
 For example, imagine a scenario where an application requires a Linux environment with precise selection of packages installed inside.
 Instead of starting from a base Linux image and manually configuring it through docker exec/docker cp, Dockerfiles allow us to begin with a base Linux image aligned with the desired distribution.
 Through the Dockerfile, we can then specify the installation of necessary packages and incorporate the proprietary application directly into the image.
 The resulting image provides a portable, pre-configured environment perfectly suited for executing the application.
 This eliminates the need for extensive manual configuration steps.
 This approach streamlines the process, making it easier to replicate, migrate, and deploy applications seamlessly.

 ##### Basic Dockerfile Commands